apache/openwhisk-deploy-kube/docs/openshift-4.md

 ...
 ```

+The ingress secret is not automatically copied to new OpenShift
+projects.
+Before deploying OpenWhisk, you will need to copy the
+ingress secret (<ibmtlssecret> from the `openshift-ingress` namespace
+to the `openwhisk` namespace.

 As described in [IBM's ingress documentation](https://cloud.ibm.com/docs/containers/cs_ingress.html#ingress),
 to enable applications deployed in multiple namespaces to share the ingress resource,
 you should use a unique subdomain name for each namespace.
 We suggest